estebanmunchjones2019/boost-angular-app-seo-article/README.md

     +  Deploy complete!
     ````

-**We made it!** Now, the deployed Angular app will have the amazing user experience an SPA can give, and it will also have good SEO, so people can find it easily.
+**We made it!** Now, the deployed Angular app will have the amazing user experience that an SPA can give, and it will also have good SEO, so people can find it easily.